DEWALT DWE7491RS Vs Bosch 4100XC-10: Which Table Saw Is Better?

 Best Value – Dewalt DWE7491rs

-The DeWalt is for those seeking a table saw meeting advanced home user woodworking needs while being gentle on the pocket.
+The DeWalt is for those seeking a table saw that meets advanced home user woodworking needs while being gentle on the pocket.

 Best For Professionals – Bosch 4100XC-10